 A major limitation of that paper, though, is that their stability concept is closely tailored to a particular governmental goal to equalize the numbers of doctors across hospitals beyond target capacities.
-Although such a goal may be appealing in some contexts as a first-order concern, it may not be appropriate in other applications because hospital
+Although such a goal may be appealing in some contexts as a first-order concern, it may not be appropriate in other applications because hospital capacities in a given region may vary wildly.
+For example, the maximum and the minimum capacities of hospitals in Tokyo are 69 and 2, respectively (see Figure 1).
+For public elementary schools in Boston, the maximum and the minimum capacities of schools are 871 and 165, respectively (see Figure 2).2 In such cases, it may be more appropriate to equalize the ratio between the numbers of doctors (beyond the targets) and the capacities across hospitals.

 1There are a large number of studies in matching problems with various forms of constraints.
 Examples include Roth (1991) on gender balance in labor markets, Abdulkadiroğlu and Sönmez (2003), Abdulkadiroğlu (2005), Ergin and Sönmez (2006), Hafalir, Yenmez, and Yildirim (2013), and Ehlers, Hafalir, Yenmez, and Yildirim (2014) on diversity in schools, Westkamp (2013) on trait-specific college admission, Abraham, Irving, and Manlove (2007) on project-specific quotas in projects-students matching, and Biró, Fleiner, Irving, and Manlove (2010) on college admission with multiple types of tuitions.
 These models share some similarities with our model, but all of them are independent of our study.
-The more detailed discussion is found in our companion paper, Kamada and Kojima (2015), so we do not reproduce it here.
+More detailed discussions are found in our companion paper, Kamada and Kojima (2015), so we do not reproduce it here.